Generative User Research and ResOps:

 -

-Training Youth Researchers to write and storyboard a set of PSA-style videos informed by their research.
+Training Youth Researchers to write and storyboard two PSA-style videos informed by their research.
 These videos featured Youth Researchers as key actors.
+You can view these videos on YouTube, "New Year's Eve Party" and "Epic Bail."

 -